MichaelMoroz/michaelmoroz.github.io/_posts/2024-9-11-WritingAnOptimizingTensorCompilerFromScratch.md

 Right now the library is at the point of being somewhat usable.
 In fact, given the performance tests from above, if you properly improved the performance of the algorithmic primitives I use, like reductions and matmuls, and added more backends like CUDA, this library or a new version of it might become a viable choice for more common ML applications.

 If anyone wants to help me with development, PR's are welcome!
-There is still like a million things missing, a million bugs waiting to be found, and by myself it would take a few more years for it to get into a more mature state.
+There are still like a million things missing, lots of hidden bugs waiting to be found, and by myself it would take a few more years for it to get into a more mature state.

 ---